home

 Situating Pergraphs

-Pergraphs are a generalization of directed graphs (i.e. every directed graph is a pergraph), and special case of 2-categories.
+Pergraphs are a generalization of directed graphs (i.e. every directed graph is a pergraph), but I don't know what known mathematical structure they're a special case of.
+Claude Opus 4.1 suggests it might be a special case of 2-categories, but I don't think that's true85%.

 Axes Along Which to Categorize Different Graph Concepts